 iv.
 APPLICATION PROCESS

-The president initiates the application process according to the schedule provided by the Dean of Students' office.
+The president initiates the application process according to the schedule provided by the Office of Residential Life.
 First, the Arts House advertises that it is accepting applications for the next year's membership.
 The president receives applications, and, with either a committee of House members NOT re-applying for admission to the house or with a

 faculty advisor, holds interviews with the applicants.
 The purpose of these interviews is to answer the applicant's questions about the Arts House, and then to ask the applicant what they believe they can bring to the House, in terms of individual events, organization, and enthusiasm.
-The president and committee or advisor make a list of next year's membership, along with a prioritized waiting list, and post the lists outside the Dean of Students' office.
+The president and committee or advisor make a list of next year's membership, along with a prioritized waiting list, and provides the list to the Office of Residential Life.
 The House can accommodate up to 25 members (including the RC); doubles should be filled if at all possible.

 v.
 FIRST HOUSE MEETING

 This meeting occurs late in the spring semester (immediately after the College's Room Draw), and should be attended by all members of the next year's Arts House, including the RC-to-be, as well as the president and RC of the previous year.
 The Arts House Room